cs100/template-lab-02-git-flow/README.md

 Once done finalizing the PR, click on "Create pull request".

 Partner 2 should follow the same steps above, except by selecting `<partner-2-github-username>/add-main-prompt` from the branch dropdown menu.
 Also, title it `Main Prompt`.
 Make sure to choose Partner 1 as the reviewer and Partner 2 as the assignee.

+### Issue Tracking Strikes Back!

+Remember that issue you made?
+Go back to it and update it by writing `Fixed in #2` as a comment. #2 should hyperlink to the PR Partner 2 made that fixes that issue.
+Once that comment is made, go ahead and press on "Close issue".

 ### Reviewing a Pull Request